Discrete-Distribution-Networks/Discrete-Distribution-Networks.github.io/blog_en.md

 Additionally, we provide a GIF animation to dynamically illustrate the optimization process of DDN for 2D probability density estimation:

 ![](img/frames_bin100_k2000_itern1800_batch40_framen96_2d-density-estimation-DDN.gif)
-*Detailed explanation of this GIF can be found at [URL](https://discrete-distribution-networks.github.io/2d-density-estimation-gif-with-10000-nodes-ddn.html).*
+*A detailed explanation of this GIF can be found [here](https://discrete-distribution-networks.github.io/2d-density-estimation-gif-with-10000-nodes-ddn.html).*
 *The experimental code is available at [toy_exp.py](https://github.com/diyer22/sddn?tab=readme-ov-file#-toy-example-for-2d-density-estimation).*